lbeder/slowkey/README.md

 The tool also supports the creation of periodic checkpoints, which are securely encrypted and stored on the disk.
 Each checkpoint captures all parameters and the output from the last iteration, enabling you to resume computation from a previously established checkpoint.
 Additionally, the tool allows for the retention of multiple checkpoints.

-Please note that even if the last checkpoint is done at the final iteration (in the case that the number of iterations divides by the checkpointing interval), the checkpoint still won't have the actual output until you complete the recovery process.
+Please note that even if the last checkpoint is done at the final iteration (in the case that the number of iterations divides by the check-pointing interval), the checkpoint still won't have the actual output until you complete the recovery process.

 Please exercise caution when using this feature.
 Resuming computation from a compromised checkpoint may undermine your expectations regarding the duration of the key stretching process.

 Please note that encryption key must be `32` bytes long, therefore shorter/longer will be first SHA512 hashed and then truncated to `32` bytes:

-For instance, to elaborate on the previous example, suppose we want to create a checkpoint every `5` iterations forcefully terminate the execution at the `22nd` iteration:
+For instance, to elaborate on the previous example, suppose we want to create a checkpoint every `5` iterations forcefully terminate the execution at the `8th` iteration:

-> slowkey derive --checkpoint-interval 5 --checkpoint-dir ~/checkpoints
+> slowkey derive -i 10 --checkpoint-interval 5 --checkpoint-dir ~/checkpoints

 ```sh
 Please input all data either in raw or hex format starting with the 0x prefix